 During the local development, we can just recreate a smart contract’s account each time we deploy a contract (dev-deploy command in NEAR CLI exists for this).
 With such an approach, contract data will be purged each time a contract is redeployed.
 More info here.

 But we can take our upgrade strategy one step further.
-In described strategies, developers are fully in control of code upgrades.
-This is fine for many applications, but it requires some level of trust between users and developers, since malicious changes could be made at any moment and without user’s consent (as it sometimes happens in npm world).
-To solve this, a contract update process itself can also be decentralized - this is called DAO-Governed Updates.
-Exact strategy may vary, but the basic idea is that contract update code is implemented in a smart contract itself, and a Full Access key to the contract account is removed from a blockchain (via DeleteKey transaction).
+In the previous strategies, developers are fully in control of code upgrades.
+This is fine for many applications, but it requires some level of trust between users and developers, since malicious changes could be made at any moment and without the user’s consent (as it sometimes happens in npm world).
+To solve this, a contract update process itself can also be decentralized - this is called Programmatic Updates.
+The exact strategy may vary, but the basic idea is that the contract update code is implemented in a smart contract itself, and a Full Access key to the contract account is removed from a blockchain (via DeleteKey transaction).
 In this way, an update strategy is transparent to everyone and cannot be changed by developers at will.

 For a deep dive into NEAR, the following links will be useful: